ZSamuels28/Taxi-AWS-ContentRepo/README.md

 5. Go to the **Code** section within the Lambda function and paste the code found within the ResourceSpace folder of this repo.
 Save and deploy the code.

 6. Go to the API Gateway service and create a new *REST API where you gain complete control over the request and response along with API management capabilities.* Create two resources: **get-all-resources** and **get-resource**, do not check the Configure as proxy resource box.
+Note: If you need quicker API calls, you can cache the API responses by utilizing API caching: https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-caching.html

 7. Create a **GET** method under each of these resources, check the box for *Use Lambda Proxy integration*, and attach the Lambda Function to each of these methods.